About this Conservation Program

 • flow and/or water supply retiming

 Conveyance/Purveyor projects require water savings to be eligible for protection in the State’s Trust Water Rights Program (TWR).
 On a case-by-case basis, the Program Manager may require a transfer of saved water to the TWR when management of the saved water by the state is necessary to create or preserve the public benefit created by the project.
-Contact the Program Manager prior to applying for these projects.
+For more information on eligibility, contact your conservation district.
+Not sure which district you live in?
+Find your local conservation district here.

 Check out the informational webinar about IEGP funding!